 Targeted therapy uses drugs or other substances to identify and destroy cancer cells without damaging normal healthy cells.
 Targeted drugs work differently from standard chemotherapy and can work when chemo does not.
 The specific gene changes in your child’s tumor will largely determine whether or not targeted therapy is an option.

 Holistic Medicine at Sheba

-When we personalize your child’s treatment program for Wilms tumor at Sheba, we treat more than just the cancer.
+When we personalize your child’s treatment program for Wilms tumor at Sheba Medical Center in Israel, we treat more than just cancer.
 Our compassionate medical team considers your child’s overall quality of life, striving constantly to provide a comfortable, pain-free, and efficient experience.
 We offer a variety of support services for children and their families, including psychologists, social workers, alternative therapies, and nutrition counseling.
 Our knowledgeable staff is always available to answer questions and ease the journey for you and your child as you fight cancer.